Cryptography

 Assessing the robustness of a secret algorithm also poses a challenge.
 Bruce Schneier, a respected figure in cryptography, once remarked that it’s relatively easy to create an encryption algorithm that even its creator can’t break.
 However, this doesn’t necessarily translate to a secure algorithm.
 Limited testing, like asking friends to attempt decryption or offering monetary rewards for breaking the cipher, is insufficient to prove its effectiveness.

-In cryptography, the preference often leans towards tried and tested algorithms, as opposed to the newest innovations.
+In cryptography, the preference often leans towards tried-and-tested algorithms rather than the newest innovations.
 The field values algorithms that have been rigorously examined and validated by a wide array of experts over an extended period.

 A review of historical instances where secret algorithms were broken can be quite revealing.
 Notable examples include the compromised encryption in DVDs, HD DVDs, and Blu-rays, the RC4 encryption algorithm, all the encryption algorithms used in digital cellular phones, and the FireWire protocol—a secure device protocol similar to USB, developed in the 1990s by companies like Apple, Panasonic, and Sony.
 Even the famed Enigma cipher machine from World War II, along with many other wartime and Cold War era ciphers, eventually succumbed to decryption.
 These examples, developed by skilled teams and subjected to thorough reviews, nevertheless had vulnerabilities.
 This history suggests that a small team of developers, however talented, would face considerable challenges in creating a more secure cipher.